Moodyw03/MemoMingle/README.md

 **Input Validation:** All user inputs are validated and sanitized to protect against SQL injection and XSS attacks.

-These technologies and strategies form a robust security posture for MemoMingle, ensuring user data integrity and confidentiality.
+These technologies and strategies form a robust security posture for My Cloud Diary, ensuring user data integrity and confidentiality.

 ## Testing

 For more information on testing, [click here](https://github.com/Moodyw03/MemoMingle/blob/main/testing.md)

-## Bug Fixes and Improvements in MemoMingle
+## Bug Fixes and Improvements in My Cloud Diary

-As part of My commitment to providing a seamless and secure user experience, I've identified and addressed several key issues in MemoMingle:
+As part of My commitment to providing a seamless and secure user experience, I've identified and addressed several key issues in My Cloud Diary:

 **Bug 1:** Authentication without a Password
 Issue: Users were able to attempt logging in without entering a password.